On the Two Paths Theorem and the Two Disjoint Paths Problem: Introduction

-The problem of finding vertex-disjoint paths between fixed pairs of vertices of a given graph has been well-studied in the last fifty years.
-It is \textsc{NP}-complete on directed graphs~\cite{FORTUNE1980111}, and polynomial on undirected graphs~\cite{DBLP:journals/dm/Seymour80,DBLP:journals/jacm/Shiloach80,DBLP:journals/ejc/Thomassen80}.
+The two paths theorem is inherently related to the algorithmic problem of finding vertex-disjoint paths between fixed pairs of vertices of a given graph.
+This problem has been widely studied in the literature; it is \textsc{NP}-complete on directed graphs~\cite{FORTUNE1980111}, and polynomial on undirected graphs~\cite{DBLP:journals/dm/Seymour80,DBLP:journals/jacm/Shiloach80,DBLP:journals/ejc/Thomassen80}.

-Many variations of this problem exist, such as optimisation versions~\cite{https://doi.org/10.1002/net.3230140209}, acyclic case~\cite{DBLP:journals/jacm/PerlS78}, etc. Here, we focus on the following one: given vertices $s_1,t_1,s_2,t_2$ in a simple undirected graph, find vertex-disjoint paths respectively from $s_1$ to $t_1$ and from $s_2$ to $t_2$.
+Many variations of this problem exist, such as optimisation versions~\cite{https://doi.org/10.1002/net.3230140209}, acyclic case~\cite{DBLP:journals/jacm/PerlS78}, etc. We focus on the following variant: given vertices $s_1,t_1,s_2,t_2$ in a simple undirected graph, find vertex-disjoint paths respectively from $s_1$ to $t_1$ and from $s_2$ to $t_2$.
 If $s_1=s_2$ or $t_1=t_2$, then this problem is solved by Menger's theorem: say $s_1=s_2$; the two paths exist if and only if every vertex separator between $s_1$ and $\{t_1,t_2\}$ has at least two elements.
 Various methods relating to flow networks exist to solve such a problem.
 The difficulty arises when $s_1\neq s_2$ and $t_1\neq t_2$.
-The corresponding algorithmic problem is usually called the ``two disjoint paths'' problem.
-Menger's theorem would apply to find vertex-disjoint paths between $\{s_1,s_2\}$ and $\{t_1,t_2\}$, but requiring $s_1$-$t_1$ and $s_2$-$t_2$ paths makes the problem harder.
+The corresponding algorithmic problem is usually called the \emph{two disjoint paths problem}.
+Menger's theorem would apply to find vertex-disjoint paths between $\{s_1,s_2\}$ and $\{t_1,t_2\}$, but requiring paths from $s_1$ to $t_1$ and $s_2$ to $t_2$, respectively, makes the problem harder.